Hayley-Woodhouse/milestone-2-project/README.md

 - Scoreboard
 - Social media and game logo
 - A static webpage with pop outs for scores, level settings, and instructions.
-- Game settings for removing sounds and vibration options.
+- Game settings for changing sounds.

 [Back to top](#contents)